Wing-Shaped Implements

 From the Michael C. Rockefeller Memorial Collection

 Below: Left is a bannerstone (9.5 cm - 3.75") from the collection of Ken Spaulding in Michigan, incorporating the bifrontal bird image (complete with carved eyes) that appears in cruder form at Day's Knob, a melding of bird figure and bannerstone, which seem to derive from a common image.
-Right is a two-faced bird from beneath the deer path close to the hole that yielded the six trianguloids (shown above) of the same light-colored limestone as this figure.
+Right is a two-faced bird from beneath a deer path close to the hole that yielded the six trianguloids (shown above) of the same light-colored limestone as this figure.

 Just for fun, compare the two-bird bannerstone above with the pre-dynastic Egyptian pendent below: